BharatiyaTemple/LibraryCheckin/README.md

 ## Built With

 * Flask - A lightweight Python web framework
-* Peewee - Peewee is an open source object-relational mapper (ORM) for the Python
+* Peewee - An open source object-relational mapper (ORM) for the Python
 * Skeleton - Small collection of CSS files
 * HTML and CSS